kisahklasik/fbdownloader/README.md

 ## Disclaimer

-The facebook video url must public accessible and not private, note that vercel demo site seems blocked by Facebook make it won't work anymore but still work if you run the API locally in your machine.
+The facebook video url must public accessible and not private to get it work.

 ## Usage